aryand2006/NOVA-Browser/README.md

 **Navigate.
 Organize.
 Visualize.
 Achieve.**

-NOVA is a cutting-edge browser designed to redefine the web browsing experience.
-Combining minimalist aesthetics with AI-powered productivity tools, it provides a superior alternative to traditional browsers.

-## Description

 NOVA Browser is a modern web browsing platform that focuses on enhancing productivity through intelligent workspace management, AI-powered organization, and distraction-free interfaces.
 Unlike traditional browsers that treat tabs as linear collections, NOVA treats your browsing as contextual workspaces with smart, AI-driven organization that adapts to how you work.

 ## Core Philosophy